 Our capabilities and specializations

-The primary focus of our research is to use a combination of biochemical, structural, and cell biological techniques to study the RAS signaling and enable drug development via structure-based drug design to target RAS directly or indirectly.
+The primary focus of our research is to utilize a combination of biochemical, structural and cell biological techniques to study the RAS signaling pathway and enable drug development through structure-based drug design, targeting RAS directly or indirectly.

-The RAS Initiative Structural Biology Research Team is working on structural analysis of various oncogenic KRAS mutants and KRAS complexes with various effectors and regulators to gain structural, functional, and mechanistic insights into RAS biology.
+The RAS Initiative Structural Biology Research Team is studying the structure of various oncogenic KRAS mutants and their complexes with different effectors and regulators to understand the structural, functional and mechanistic aspects of RAS biology.

 Additional Content